heedrox/triangulame/README.md

 Loading images via JavaScript module `import` is also supported, although not recommended.

-## Roadmap
+## Ideas
+- Share easily games
+- Show progress of other users
+- Penalization if users touch wrong number
+- Combos provide you things to fail
 - Fix user not being able to click "CONTINUE" if other player is not in room
-- Fix sometimes user does not show in room
+- Fix sometimes user does not show in room until time is passed

 ## Requirements